nathan-analytics/nathan-analytics/README.md

 ## Currently

-Actively seeking a **Junior Data Analyst / Data Analyst role** where I can contribute to data-driven decision-making and continue to grow.
+Actively seeking a **Junior Data Analyst / Data Analyst role** where I can contribute and continue to grow.

 ---